 Custodial Credit Risk - Debt Investments - Cash and Equivalents.
-As of June 30, 2015 and 2014, the Medical Center debt investments that are subject to custodial credit risk.
+For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Medical Center will not be able to recover the value of its investments or collateral that is in the possession of an outside party.
+As of June 30, 2016 and 2015, the Medical Center debt investments that are subject to custodial credit risk.